fbeltrao/AzureFunctionExtensions/Readme.md

-# Azure Functions custom Bindings
+# Azure Functions custom bindings

 Azure functions allows you to write code without worrying too much about the infrastructure behind (aka Serverless).

-Serverless is often used in [event driven architecture](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) where your code react as events are happening around it: a file is created, a new user is registered, etc.
+Serverless is often used in an [event driven architecture](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven), where your code react as events are happening around it: a file is created, a new user is registered, etc.

 Usually a function has a trigger (the reason why it should run) and an output (what is the end result).